Sudipen: Government

+Local government

 Sudipen, belonging to the first congressional district of the province of La Union, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

+Education

+The Sudipen Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public elementary and high schools.